rosopensimrt/docker-opensimrt/Readme.md

     $ git clone https://github.com/opensimrt-ros/ximu3_ros.git

-After getting all the relevant packages, you need to use the script to compile the workspace
+After getting all the relevant packages, you need to use the script to compile the workspace (it set's up some environment variables needed by opensimrt\_core and osrt\_ros):

     $ catkin_build_ws.bash